 Florence Sands died in December of 1897, a suicide.

 Ethel Sands married in November of 1901 to George Woodbury Duncklee, a lawyer.
 After their marriage, they lived in Brookline.

 William Sands died in June of 1908.
 Frances Sands (called F. Josephine Sands) continued to live at 322 Commonwealth with their daughter, Gertrude.

-Gertrude Sands continued to live at 322 Commonwealth (spending the winters of 1928 and 1929 at the Hotel Statler at 50 Providence, and of 1930 and 1931 at the Lenox Hotel at 61 Exeter).
+F. Josephine Sands died in March of 1924.
+322 Commonwealth continued to be owned by a trust established under her will, and Gertrude Sands continued to live there.
+She spent the winters of 1928 and 1929 at the Hotel Statler at 50 Providence, and the winters of 1930 and 1931 at the Lenox Hotel at 61 Exeter.
 By 1933, she had moved to Roxbury but continued to be listed at 322 Commonwealth in the Blue Books through 1937 and probably spent part of the winter seasons there.
+She died in 1944.

-In December of 1988, he applied for (and subsequently received) permission to convert 322 Commonwealth from nine to ten apartments.
+In December of 1988, Robert White applied for (and subsequently received) permission to convert 322 Commonwealth from nine to ten apartments.
 At the same time, he also applied for (and subsequently received) permission to combine it with 324-326-328-330-332-334 Commonwealth into one property with 63 apartments, to be known as 322-334 Commonwealth.
 336 Commonwealth remained a separate property.

-322 Commonwealth remained an apartment building in 2015.
+322 Commonwealth remained an apartment building in 2018.